It’s been raining in the DC area… a lot. Our friends in Ellicott City have been through another “1,000 year” flood two years in a row.

 Contract Carpet One

 I write these posts for Contract Carpet One in Beltsville, Maryland, where I’m the General Manager of Retail Sales.
-Prior to joining the team here, I ran a very successful showroom in Alexandria, Virginia – Alexandria Carpet One – and focused on moving stock designer wools and hosting CEU courses for interior designers, as well as a fantastic shop-at-home department.
+Prior to joining the team here, I ran a very successful showroom in Alexandria, Virginia – Alexandria Carpet One – and focused on everything from moving stock designer wools, hosting CEU courses for interior designers, blowing the doors off the internet presence, and building a fantastic shop-at-home department.

-The flooring business has been good to me and I’ve been in it for almost twenty years.
+The flooring business has been good to me and I’ve been in it for over twenty years.
 I absolutely LOVE beautiful floors and even hardwood flooring installed on walls as accent walls.

 The University of Maryland at College Park is where I earned my BA in journalism and it was an incredible experience that led to a position as assistant editor and restaurant reviewer for the Washington Diplomat.
 Yes, reviewing restaurants was a BLAST!!!

 After graduating from High School, I joined the Marines and used my GI Bill benefits to pay for that journalism degree.
 That degree still comes in handy as it did here when I was asked to write guest columns for Floor Covering Weekly magazine:

 That particular column deals with my US Green Building Council LEED accreditation.
 It was incredibly difficult to attain, but it has been worth it.

 I speak four languages, have three amazing kids and am truly enjoying life!

 And now you know more about “the carpet guy.”